kubernetes/kubernetes/v1.0/docs/user-guide/secrets.md

 You can package many files into one secret, or use many secrets, whichever is convenient.

+See another example of creating a secret and a pod that consumes that secret in a volume [here](secrets/).

 ### Manually specifying an imagePullSecret

-Use of imagePullSecrets is desribed in the [images documentation](images.html#specifying-imagepullsecrets-on-a-pod)
+Use of imagePullSecrets is desribed in the [images documentation](images.md#specifying-imagepullsecrets-on-a-pod)

 ### Automatic use of Manually Created Secrets

 *This feature is planned but not implemented.
 See [issue 9902](https://github.com/GoogleCloudPlatform/kubernetes/issues/9902).*

-You can reference manually created secrets from a [service account](service-accounts.html).
+You can reference manually created secrets from a [service account](service-accounts.md).
 Then, pods which use that service account will have `volumeMounts` and/or `imagePullSecrets` added to them.
 The secrets will be mounted at **TBD**.

 ## Details

 ### Restrictions

 Secret volume sources are validated to ensure that the specified object reference actually points to an object of type `Secret`.
 Therefore, a secret needs to be created before any pods that depend on it.